Walter T. Bailey: Architectural career

 Bailey was the first licensed African-American architect in the state of Illinois.
 Initially, after he graduated, Bailey worked for a small architectural firm owned by Henry Eckland in his hometown of Kewanee.
-During this time he also worked for a Champaign, Illinois, firm, Spencer & Temple.
+During this time, he also worked for a Champaign, Illinois, firm, Spencer & Temple.
 Bailey assisted in the planning of the 1905 Colonel Wolfe School in Champaign during this period.

-In 1905 Bailey was appointed as the head of the Mechanical Industries Department at the Tuskegee Institute.
+In 1905, Bailey was appointed as the head of the Mechanical Industries Department at the Tuskegee Institute.
 While at Tuskegee, Bailey designed several campus buildings including White Hall (1908), and a girl's dormitory.
 He remained at Tuskegee until 1916 when he moved to Memphis and opened a practice on Beale Street.
-After Bailey's move to Memphis he began the first of multiple commissions for the Knights of Pythias.
+After Bailey's move to Memphis he began the first of multiple commissions for the Knights of Pythias of North America, South America, Europe, Asia, Africa and Australia.
 He designed the Mosaic State Temple Building and the Pythian Theater Building, both in Little Rock in 1922.
 The next year he undertook another Arkansas commission, this one in Hot Springs, the Pythian Bath House and Sanitarium.
 The Pythian Bath House and Sanitarium was constructed solely for the use of African Americans.

-Through his Knights of Pythias connections Bailey was given what would be the largest commission of his career, the National Knights of Pythias Temple in Chicago, Illinois.
+Through his Knights of Pythias connections, Bailey was given what would be the largest commission of his career, the National Knights of Pythias Temple in Chicago, Illinois.
 Construction began on the building in 1924 and Bailey moved his office to the city.
 The construction of National Pythian Temple cost $850,000.
 The site of the temple was on Chicago's south side in an area known as "Bronzeville" or "Black Metropolis".
 Bailey first rented an office on the second floor of the Overton Hygienic Building on South State Street.
 Construction on the National Knights of Pythias Temple proceeded slowly and by 1928 the interior of the building remained unfinished.
 The National Pythian Temple "was planned to be the headquarters of the Knights of Pythias and to house the lodge's combined national offices, numerous meeting halls, and rent-producing stores and offices."
 Walter T. Bailey designed terra- cotta griffins in the frieze of the Knights of Pythias Temple.
 Though the Knights of Pythias eventually lost ownership of the building, Bailey did maintain his office in the structure after its completion.
 The Knights of Pythias Temple was demolished in 1980.
 A large decorative fragment from the building, an Egyptian pharaoh in glazed terra cotta, probably designed by Baily to celebrate black pride, is conserved in the collection of the Art Institute of Chicago.